Check for signs of auditory processing disorder.

 - Slow or delayed response to verbal requests and instructions

 Here is a definition of auditory processing disorder.
-You can also watch a video of a clinician explaining the most common symptoms.
-Or request a full APD guide covering APD symptoms by age and a description of causes.
+You can also watch this video explaining the most common central auditory processing symptoms or request an APD guide covering APD symptoms by age and a description of causes.

 Difficulties Related to Auditory Processing Disorder